UniversalRobots/Universal_Robots_ROS_Driver/ur_controllers/README.md

 This packages offers a couple of specific controllers that will be explained in the following sections.
 ### ur_controllers/SpeedScalingStateController
 This controller publishes the current actual execution speed as reported by the robot.
+Values are floating points between 0 and 1.

-This is the percentage of the speed slider multiplied with the `target_speed_fraction` that results from the robot's speed scaling getting active.
+In the [`ur_robot_driver`](../ur_robot_driver) this is calculated by multiplying the two [RTDE](https://www.universal-robots.com/articles/ur/real-time-data-exchange-rtde-guide/) data fields `speed_scaling` (which should be equal to the value shown by the speed slider position on the teach pendant) and `target_speed_fraction` (Which is the fraction to which execution gets slowed down by the controller).
 ### position_controllers/ScaledJointTrajectoryController and velocity_controllers/ScaledJointTrajectoryController
 These controllers work similar to the well-known [`joint_trajectory_controller`](http://wiki.ros.org/joint_trajectory_controller).